bastibe/RunForrest/README.md

     result = task.returnvalue # or task.errorvalue
 ```

+If your tasks are noisy, and litter your terminal with status messages,
+you can supply the `TaskList` with a `logfile`.
+If given, all output,
+and some diagnostic information, will be saved to the logfile instead of
+the terminal.

 ### Tasks

 Now you are ready to add tasks.
 A task is any deferred return value